chalkers/wifiscanner/README.md

 1. Require `wifiscanner`
 2. Create an instance of a `scanner`
-3. Call `scan` with a callback with two parameters
+3. Call `scan` and listen for events.
 4. Profit?

 ```javascript